 Is This Going to Be Available for Everyone?

 Not initially.
-PayPal plans to roll out its cryptocurrency service to U.S. users first, and this will happen in the coming weeks.
-"Select international markets" — in addition to its Venmo platform — will follow soon afterward.
+PayPal has rolled out its cryptocurrency service to U.S. users first, which is announced on Mar.
+30. "Select international markets" — in addition to its Venmo platform — will follow soon afterward.
 Whether you'll be able to use PayPal to buy and sell digital currencies will probably depend on your country's legal stance on crypto.
 We'll hopefully get more details about everything soon, but the company has vowed "to work hand-in-hand with regulators, governments and central banks."